Lab 1 : Intro to ROS and TurtleSim

 ROS Installation

-1. Follow the ROS 2 Documentation Installation instruction to install the ROS desktop package into your system.
-You do NOT need to install the Bare Bones or the Development tools
+1. Follow the ROS Melodic Installation instruction to install the ROS Desktop-Full package into your system.
+You do NOT need to install the Bare Bones or Individual Package

 2. Since we want our terminal to load the ROS source everytime it start, add the source command to .bashrc.